 - Not that many options

-Hoopla is the more fun one, while Kanopy is more serious.
+Hoopla is the more fun one, while Kanopy plays the straight man.
 Whichever you choose, be prepared to see some stuff that hits harder than the usual Netflix fare.

 - You’re going to be educated